-Here’s a creative drawing that features mushrooms and toad, mushrooms, and more.
-These characters are so fun to draw and also make cool tattoos.
+Here’s a creative drawing that features mushrooms, toads, and even gnomes.
+These characters are so fun to draw.
+Get creative when creating your own whimsical characters.

-Watercolor artist will enjoy recreating this simple mushroom watercolor painting.
+Watercolor artists will enjoy recreating this simple mushroom watercolor painting.
 The watercolor paint was blended so well, giving this mushroom a realistic feel.

-These mushroom were drawn as a part of a fall fungi challenge.
+These mushrooms were drawn as a part of a fall fungi challenge.
 Make drawing and painting fun by participating in monthly or seasonal challenges.

 This morel mushroom is covered with a bit of moss, giving it a unique look.
 If you enjoy painting, it would be fun to put a watercolor twist on your own art piece.

 This mushroom tutorial was actually done using gouache paint, which is similar to watercolor.
 For more gouache paintings, check out my post showcasing 18 Beautiful Gouache Paintings.

 Here’s a gorgeous art print that features one dozen useful fungi.
 As I’ve gotten more into exploring nature, I’ve found this printable to be so helpful.
 Get this one dozen useful fungi print.

 If you enjoy foraging mushrooms, you’ll love this mushroom journal.
 This journal helps you keep track of the mushrooms you find in nature.
 Get your own mushroom journal.

 Watercolor paper is ideal for painting with water-based media such as watercolor.
 The paper’s absorbent surface helps to evenly distribute the paint, giving your paintings a smooth, professional finish.